kirkpatrickprice/windows-audit-scripts/kpadaudit/README.md

 or from PowerShell:
 ```
-Invoke-WebRequest -uri https://raw.githubusercontent.com/kirkpatrickprice/windows-audit-scripts/main/kpadaudit.ps1 -OutFile kpadaudit.ps1
+Invoke-WebRequest -uri https://raw.githubusercontent.com/kirkpatrickprice/windows-audit-scripts/main/kpadaudit/kpadaudit.ps1 -OutFile kpadaudit.ps1
 unblock-file .\kpwinaudit.ps1
 ```

-or click on the script and download the raw file.
+or click on the script and download the raw file (make sure to click on the "Raw" link or else you'll likely get HTML).

 ## Usage and Results
 Launch a PowerShell window as Administrator and run: